 Welcome to the SURE Symposium

-All students, faculty, staff and community members are welcome to attend the virtual SURE Symposium on July 30, 2021!
-This end-of-summer event invites undergraduate students conducting faculty-mentored research and creative work in all disciplines to showcase their projects.
-It provides students an excellent opportunity to solicit feedback from their peers, experts, and community members without formal presentation judging.
-The event is free to attend and provides a professional, yet relaxed atmosphere.
+The symposium is an end-of-summer event where undergraduate students conducting faculty-mentored research and creative work in all disciplines get to showcase their projects.
+The SURE Symposium provides students an excellent opportunity to solicit feedback from their peers, experts, and community members without formal presentation judging.
+The event is free to attend and provides a professional, yet relaxed atmosphere!

 All eligible undergraduate students in all disciplines conducting faculty-mentored research or creative work are invited to present at the Symposium.
 Eligible students include: